supratim-sen/strategy_and_wealth-dependent_decision-heuristic/README.md

-### This code is associated with the paper "How strategy environment and wealth shape altruistic behaviour: Cooperation rules affecting wealth distribution in dynamic social networks".
+### This code is associated with the paper "How strategy environment and wealth shape altruistic behaviour: Cooperation rules affecting wealth distribution in dynamic networks".

 ## Overview ##